crisislab-platform/ingest-deno/readme.md

 > Deno 1.31.1 has been tested, no grantees for other versions

-Modify the .env file to have the correct API token and the desired ports.
+Modify the .env file to have an API refresh token & the email associated with it, and the desired ports.
 Then run:

 ```bash